dotnet/aspnetcore/src/Identity/UI/src/PACKAGE.md

 ## About

-`Microsoft.AspNetCore.Identity.UI` provides the default Razor Pages built-in UI for the ASP.NET Core Identity framework.
+`Microsoft.AspNetCore.Identity.UI` provides the default Razor Pages UI for the ASP.NET Core Identity framework.

 ## Key Features